Farran: 19th century church (Farran)

 The current parish church at Farran is in the Roman Catholic parish of Ovens (formed of the ancient parishes of Aglish, Athnowen, and Desertmore).
 It was commissioned by the then parish priest, Fr.
 John Cotter, in 1860.
 Replacing a smaller temporary church which dated from the 1820s, it was built beside the road leading from Farran village to Aglish burial ground.
 Funded by local subscription, the church was built in a Gothic Revival style by contractor John Crean to designs by ME Hadfield and George Goldie of Sheffield.

 Farran Church is unusual in that the entire building (rather than just the altar) is consecrated.
 In 2010, Farran Church celebrated its 150th year in use.

 Farran Wood and the Clarke estate

 Farran Forrest Park (commonly called Farran Wood) is a 44 hectare woodland area just north of Farran village.
 It is a public park operated by Coillte, and is located on the southern bank of the River Lee at Inniscarra Lake.
 It is the home of the National Rowing Centre.

 Farran Wood was originally part of a larger estate, formerly associated with the Matthews and previously the Clarke families.
 The Clarke family had been local landlords who came to Farran in the mid-19th century.
-Originally from Liverpool, the Clarke family first settled in Trabolgan near Midleton and later in Farran, where they extended a Georgian house which had formerly been owned by the Penrose family.
+Originally from Liverpool in England, the Clarke family first settled in Trabolgan near Midleton and later in Farran, where they extended a Georgian house which had formerly been owned by the Penrose family.
 The Clarke family were involved in the tobacco industry and opened a cigar company, William Clarke & Son, in Cork in the mid-19th century.